Peoples Forum

 After my CBC test, I felt very glad that my MDS was not yet affecting my red blood cells, as I know from other patients how debilitating the consequent fatigue is.
 HB is around 11-12—not bad for a woman—my platelets are around 75, WBC around 2.8, and nuts around 0.65.
 My “problem” is the monocyte count, which is just over 1 most of the time, which puts me into the MDS category of CMML.

-When I first read about Anaemia, it gave a median survival rate of 12-24 months.
+When I first read about this disease, it gave a median survival rate of 12-24 months after exams.
 At age 59, with a fit, healthy lifestyle and a mother who was 80 at the time and in great health, I was not a very happy person.
 That’s quite an understatement.
 I was very bitter, weepy and angry about it all.
 As long as I remain well, I now have come to some mental way of living with it.
 However, any little twinges, changes in my CBC Blood results, waiting for results of BM biopsies, etc., can still panic me.
 Still, overall, I am mentally better than I was.
 I am less anxious about things like the risk of infection and bleeding, as it has not turned out to be as bad as I thought it might.

 I’ve replied elsewhere, but I’m sure there will be quite a few going to the meeting, and I hope you will find it helpful to go if you can.